-In Lean Manufacturing, Takt time is the average customer demand time for an article.
+In Lean Manufacturing, the term Takt time is used as the average customer demand time for an article.
 This takes into account the average productive, working time of the manufacturing process.
 It is measured in "seconds per unit".

 There are costs and inefficiencies in producing ahead of demand, including: